Skip to content ↓

 The school will use attendance data to find patterns and trends of persistent and severe absence.
 We will hold regular meetings with the parents/carers of pupils and all adults who are listed as holding parental responsibility, who the school (and/or local authority) considers to be vulnerable, or are persistently or severely absent, to discuss attendance and engagement at school.
 We will provide access to wider support services to remove the barriers to attendance.

-In order to prevent pupils from falling into Persistent Absence category, the following strategy will ensue
+In order to prevent pupils from falling into Persistent Absence category, the following strategy will ensue:

-• Hold regular meetings with the parents of pupils who the school (and/or local authority) considers to be vulnerable, or are persistently or severely absent, to discuss attendance and engagement at school
+• Hold regular meetings with the parents of pupils who the school (and/or local authority) considers to be vulnerable or at risk of persistent or severe absence, or who are persistently or severely absent, to:

 • Fast Track Initiative